ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ### Build the Neural Network
-Apply the functions you implemented above to:
+Applying the functions you implemented above to:
-- Apply embedding to `input_data` using your `get_embed(input_data, vocab_size, embed_dim)` function.
+- Applying embedding to `input_data` using your `get_embed(input_data, vocab_size, embed_dim)` function.
-- Build RNN using `cell` and your `build_rnn(cell, inputs)` function.
+- Building RNN using `cell` and your `build_rnn(cell, inputs)` function.
-- Apply a fully connected layer with a linear activation and `vocab_size` as the number of outputs.
+- Applying a fully connected layer with a linear activation and `vocab_size` as the number of outputs.

-Return the logits and final state in the following tuple (Logits, FinalState)
+Returning the logits and final state in the following tuple (Logits, FinalState)

 ```python